What does the future of work really look like?

 It hasn’t just been 2020.
 There’s been plenty of debate about the future of work for the last few years.

 An O2 survey conducted at the very beginning of 2020 already showed how employee attitudes were changing.
 45% of people agreed they want flexible working for a better work-life balance and 38% wanted more flexibility so they have the freedom to work at a time that suits them.
-These new lifestyle choices should have a huge influence on the approach employers take.
+These new lifestyle choices should have a huge influence on the hybrid working approach employers take.

 Yet there’s a bigger, more fundamental shift underway (possibly the biggest in our working lives since the introduction of email and the internet).
 It can’t be labelled simply as a move to ‘remote working’.

 And it’s this bigger picture that we’ve started to explore in our new Insights series: The future of work.

 We’ve gathered some thoughts about the future of work from some of our senior leaders and created four bite–size pieces for you to digest over a cup of tea (or big cup of coffee, if you’re anything like me):

 What does that term ‘remote working’ even mean when many of us now have the tools to collaborate from anywhere?
 What is a better way to look at the change in working away from the workplace.

 2. Management must change its mindset or move aside